Skip to main content

 Differences: Bipolar disorder is a mood disorder while BPD / EUPD is a personality disorder.
 People with Bipolar can go periods of time symptom free and feel that they are at an emotional "baseline."
 While BPD / EUPD doesn't afflict sufferers on an episode-by-episode basis, the disorder's impact on the sufferer's life is more consistent.
 BPD / EUPD has more to do with interpersonal relationships and external stimuli.
 Bipolar symptoms can come out of no where with no trigger (although some episodes can be triggered by stress).

-Treatment: Bipolar 2 disorder and BPD / EUPD can be treated with the same medication to treat mood swings, anxiety and sleep although those with Bipolar should not take anti-depressants as this can trigger a hypo/manic episode and can be detrimental to their mental health.
+Treatment: Bipolar 2 disorder and BPD / EUPD can be treated with the same medication to treat mood swings, anxiety and sleep although those with Bipolar should not take anti-depressants alone as this can trigger a hypo/manic episode and can be detrimental to their mental health.
 Therapy: BPD / EUPD is primarily treated with Dialectical Behaviour Therapy - DBT, Bipolar Disorder is best treated with Cognitive Behavioural Therapy - CBT.

 It is possible to receive a diagnosis of both Bipolar Disorder and BPD / EUPD.
 Most people who have a dual diagnosis receive one diagnosis before the other.
 This is because the symptoms of one disorder can overlap and sometimes mask the other.